Katy has 15 years of experience in the culinary arts, that all began with helping her Mama in the kitchen. In fact, she still does!

 Sous vide is becoming popular really quickly.
 So, what's the big deal?
 You won't be asking that after the first bite of perfectly cooked steak you take.

-In the meantime, here's the unique ways that this technique makes cooking way better:
+In the meantime, here are the unique ways that this technique makes cooking way better:

 You can do anything you want while your food cooks.
-No human supervision needed.
+No human supervision is needed.

 Cooked Evenly to the Perfect Temperature